Disability Poems: Prose and Poetry Relating to Disabilities and Health

 Poetry is defined as a form of literature that uses aesthetic and rhythmic qualities of language - such as phonaesthetics, sound symbolism, and meter - to evoke meanings in addition to, or in place of, the prosaic ostensible meaning.
 A poem is defined as a form of literary art in which language is used for its aesthetic and evocative qualities.

-Sometimes words are all we have, and the words contained within poetry often help those with health issues and/or disabilities through hard times.
+When dealing with a disability, you look for things to hold on to.
+Sometimes words are all we have, and the words contained within poetry often help those with health issues or disabilities through hard times.

-In addition Disabled World invites work that discusses poetry from a disability perspective or further addresses themes related to disability and contributes to the development of the field of disability literature and poetry.
+Disabled World seeks to help develop the field of disability literature by publishing and promoting poetry by poets with disabilities and poems that counteract stereotypes about disability.
+In addition, Disabled World invites work that discusses poetry from a disability perspective or further addresses themes related to disability and contributes to the development of the field of disability literature and poetry.

-Jim Ferris - A Poet with Disability:
+Jim Ferris - A Poet with Disability

 Jim Ferris is an award-winning poet and disability studies scholar at the University of Wisconsin-Madison.
 Ferris is cited as saying that he was a "defective child" who found himself in a "system intent on 'fixing' him."
 This included surgery and rehabilitation meant to correct his disability.
 Ferris has written multiple books and essays, including "Hospital Poems" and "The Enjambed Body."
 Some of his writings have received awards, including fellowship awards from the Wisconsin Arts Board.